TrudAX/denistrunin-blog/src/posts/xpptools-reportsalesinvoice/index.md

 ## Summary

 Real-life invoice reports can be quite complex and require a lot of efforts to implement.
 However, as we see, creating a simple **Sales Invoice design** is not a complex task.
-You can use the project above as a starting point(another option to consider - install modern design [templates](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/analytics/install-modern-report-design-templates#apply-the-modern-designs))
+You can use the project above as a starting point(another option to consider - install modern design [templates](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/analytics/install-modern-report-design-templates#apply-the-modern-designs)).
+You can download the code from my [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTutorial/DEVTutorialReports)

 If you have some hints for SSRS report development, don't hesitate to post a comment.
 The project used in this post can be downloaded by the following link(you can download a model to a temporary folder and add elements from it to your project using "Add - Existing item.." command)